 A few tips on improving your writing with good self-editing.
 Avoid common errors and pitfalls to make your book a better read.

-Ernest Hemingway once said that “writing is rewriting.”
-There is no doubt that good writing also has a lot to do with sound editing.
+Ernest Hemingway once said, “The only kind of writing is rewriting.”¹ There is no doubt that good writing also has a lot to do with sound editing.

-So what are some essential skills to edit a book?
+So, what are some essential skills needed to edit a book?

 Firstly, there are many common grammar and sentence structure issues.
 One of the most common errors is the run-on sentence.
 Remember to read your book and break longer sentences into shorter ones.
 Smaller sentences make the writing much easier to read.